Tony and Corrado both go batty as they have to

 Hmm, “a variety of perspectives to create a multifaceted interpretation of a text.”
 By having his series be so open to interpretation at so many different points, it seems like Chase was goading his viewers into approaching his series with openness and a diversity of viewpoints just as a post-structuralist critic would.
 Holsten’s anyone?

 THE SOPRANOS vs. SEINFELD

-- Tony asking Corrado, “How many ‘MiG’s you shoot down last week?” when Corrado has a clunky medical device fitted over his head, making him look some wacky fighter-pilot
+- Tony asking Corrado, “How many ‘MiG’s you shoot down last week?” when Corrado has a clunky medical device fitted over his head

 - Tony unloads his frustration onto a doctor after another fainting spell goes undiagnosed, and the offended doc retaliates by telling him, “You know, losing some weight wouldn’t hurt.”